 1.1 The report presents an overview of air quality in Halton.
 It presents a summary of national and local air quality monitoring, progress against national and European Air Quality legislation and provides a response to a petition for Air Monitors received by Halton Borough Council in March 2015.

 2.0 RECOMMENDATION: That

-- (1) the report be noted; and - (2) the recommendations contained within the report be submitted to Executive Board and it be recommended by this Board that those recommendations be supported.
+- 1) the report be noted; and - 2) Executive Board agree the recommendations within the report.

 3.0 SUPPORTING INFORMATION